Arthroscopic Knee Surgery—Is a Knee Scope Right for You?

 Arthroscopic knee surgery involves the use of a tiny camera (arthroscope), specialized surgical instruments, and minimally invasive techniques, all of which allow a surgeon to clearly see the interior of the knee joint without making a large incision.
 The camera captures detailed images that are projected onto a high-definition external monitor in real time, allowing the surgeon to operate with enhanced precision.
 As compared to traditional open surgery, arthroscopic knee surgery typically results in less pain and stiffness as well as a faster recovery.

-Usually discussed as a second- or third-line treatment, arthroscopy can address many painful knee conditions that do not respond well to conservative treatments, such as physical therapy, medications, and injections.
+Usually discussed as a second- or third-line treatment, arthroscopy can be used to address many painful knee conditions that do not respond well to conservative treatments, such as physical therapy, medications, and injections.
 For instance, a surgeon may perform arthroscopic knee surgery to:

 - Repair a torn meniscus